Apriori Knowledge in an Era of Computational Opacity: The Role of AI in Mathematical Discovery: Transparency and AI Assisted Proof

-Consider, however, a hypothetical case in which a DNN trained to classify graph reducibility classifies all but one of Haken and Appel's 1,834 graphs as reducible, except for one which it classifies as irreducible.
-Here, the model has suggested a counterexample to the Four Color Theorem.
-Let us suppose that whether it is a genuine counterexample is something we can check, and that we check it, and find that it is, indeed, a counterexample.
-In this case too we now have genuine mathematical knowledge of a mathematical fact (namely, the falsehood of the Four Color Theorem), even though again this knowledge cannot be said to follow \textit{directly} from the output of the DNN, as it required human verification.
+Consider, however, a hypothetical case in which a DNN trained to classify graph 4-colorability classifies all but one of Haken and Appel's 1,834 graphs as 4-colorable, except for one which it classifies as not 4-colorable.
+Here, the model has suggested a counterexample to the 4CT.
+Let us suppose that whether it is a genuine counterexample is something we can check by hand, that we check it, and we find that it is indeed a counterexample.
+In this case, too, we now have genuine mathematical knowledge of a mathematical fact (namely, the falsehood of the 4CT), even though, again, this knowledge cannot be said to follow \textit{directly} from the output of the DNN, as it required human verification.